georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 dotnet new mvc -n aspnet-tailwind
 ```

-Run our project with to test to make sure everything is working.
+Now, run our project to make sure everything is working properly.
 ```
 dotnet run
 ```